Moduli spaces of (G,h)-constellations: Geometric Invariant Theory of the invariant Quot scheme

 \subsection{The parameters needed for GIT}

-Now let $\H$ be as defined in \eqref{defH}.
-In this subsection we introduce a group action on the invariant Quot scheme of $\H$, for which we want to obtain the GIT--quotient.
-In order to determine this quotient, we need to find an ample line bundle on $\GQuotH$, which can be linearised with respect to the group action.
-The linearisation depends on a character of the group.
+We fix $\theta \in \ratQ^{\Irr G}$ such that the set $D_-$ defined by \eqref{def_D} is finite, and let $\xxH$ be as defined in \eqref{defH}.
+In this subsection we introduce a group action on the invariant Quot scheme of $\xxH$, for which we want to obtain the GIT--quotient.
+In order to determine this quotient, we need to find an ample line bundle on $\xxGQuotH$, which can be linearized with respect to the group action.
+The linearization depends on a character of the group.